Does Zantac Cause Ovarian Cancer?

 People who have taken Zantac or other ranitidine products and developed cancer may be entitled to financial compensation.

-If you or a loved one has taken Zantac and suffered ovarian cancer or one of these other types of cancer, call 1-800-525-7111 for a FREE, no-obligation claim investigation.
+If you or a loved one has taken Zantac and suffered ovarian cancer or one of these other types of cancers, call 1-800-525-7111 for a FREE, no-obligation claim investigation.

 You may be entitled to compensation.
 There are no upfront costs and no attorney fees unless we win your case and you receive financial compensation.